 Whilst the tofu is frying, heat another frying pan with a tsp of oil and stir fry carrots and pepper on high heat.
 It will take about 5 minutes.
 They will char slightly, soften but retain most of their crunch still.

 Put another small pan on low-medium heat and add a tbsp of oil.
 Tip in prepared ginger and garlic and fry for 1-2 minutes (don’t let them brown too much).
-Then add a tbsp of honey and sliced chilli.
+Then add a tbsp of agave nectar (or honey) and sliced chilli.
 Stirring, fry for another minute.
 Stir your cornflour-soy sauce mixture and tip into the saucepan.
 Stir until it thickens slightly.
 This is your Kung Pao sauce.
 If it gets too thick, just add some more water and stir to loosen.
 If you like your food spicy, you can add a tbsp of sriracha or other hot chilli sauce.

 Combine everything together: tip your sauce and tofu into the vegetable pan and add peanuts.
 Stir everything, sprinkle with spring onions and serve with white rice.
 Chopsticks optional, but recommended 😉

 If you like our Crispy Tofu Kung Pao just as much as we do, and are looking for other Asian-inspired meals, we have plenty of suggestions for you to try next:

 - Vegan Pineapple Stir Fry with Curried Coconut Sauce